elixir-europe-training/ELIXIR-TrP-LiterateProgrammingR-CodeRep/docs/chapters/Chapter_04.md

 ### Creating a Basic Quarto Document

-To begin working with your own .qmd file, simply navigate to the menu bar and choose **File > New File > Quarto Document...** This action will trigger RStudio to open a wizard, which assists in automatically filling your file with helpful content that serves as a reminder of the fundamental functionalities of Quarto.
+To begin working with your .qmd file, navigate to the menu bar and choose **File > New File > Quarto Document...** This action will trigger RStudio to open a wizard, which assists in automatically filling your file with helpful content that serves as a reminder of the fundamental functionalities of Quarto.

 In the subsequent sections, we will delve deeper into the three main elements of a Quarto document: the markdown text, the code chunks, and the YAML header.

+# Anatomy of a Quarto document

-# The header yaml
+## The header yaml (Metadata)

-## Setting up the document
+The YAMAL metadata or header is processed in many stages of the rendering process and can influence the final document differently.
+It is placed at the very beginning of the document and is read by each of Pandoc, Quarto and knitr.
+Along the way, the information it contains can affect the code, content, and the rendering process.

 ::: columns
 ::: {.column width="32%"}